simonpercic/OkLog/README.md

 ### Builder options

 - `setBaseUrl(String url)`
-    Set the base url to prefix the logs with (if you're self-hosting [ResponseEcho](https://github.com/simonpercic/ResponseEcho)).
+    Set the base url to prefix the logs with.
+Useful if you're self-hosting [ResponseEcho](https://github.com/simonpercic/ResponseEcho).
     Defaults to an OpenShift hosted instance at: 'http://responseecho-simonpercic.rhcloud.com'

 - `setLogInterceptor(LogInterceptor logInterceptor)`
-    Set custom log interceptor to do your own logging.
+    Set a custom log interceptor to do your own logging.
 See [LogInterceptor](core/src/main/java/com/github/simonpercic/oklog/core/LogInterceptor.java) for details.

 - `useAndroidLog(boolean useAndroidLog)`
-    Use 'true' to use Android's Log methods for logging, instead of Timber.
+    Pass 'true' to use Android's Log methods for logging, instead of Timber.
     Since Timber is an optional dependency, OkLog will use it only if it's included it in your app's dependencies.
-If not, it will default to Android's Log methods either way.
+If not, it will fallback to using Android's built-in Log methods.

 ## Known limitations
 OkLog writes logs to Android's logging system, which has [a limited line length (~4000 chars)](http://stackoverflow.com/a/8899735).